mrocklin/mrocklin.github.io/usage-based-pricing.md

 Hooray 🎉!
 The bottom of our funnel now flows decently and our revenue is dramatically increasing (easy to increase dramatically when it starts low 🙂)

-However, now we have a differet problem.
+However, now we have a different problem.
 Pricing!
 Today our biggest problem is figuring out how to capture more of the value we generate for customers while also making them feel good about paying us.
 This problem is tricky.